keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 A hub is a **physical layer** (**layer 1**) device that allows for connections from many computers at once.
 All the devices connected to a hub will end up talking to all other devices at the same time.
-The devices connected to the hub will need to determine themselves whether the message was meant for them or ignore if it's not.
-This way of communication creates lots of noises on the network.
-In addition, only one device can talk at a given time, otherwise the electric pulses sent over the wires can interfere with each other .
+The devices connected to the hub will need to determine whether the message was meant for them or ignore it if not.
+This way of communication creates lots of noise on the network.
+In addition, only one device can talk at a given time, otherwise, the electric pulses sent over the wires can interfere with each other.
 This is also known as a _Collision Domain_.

 **collision domain**
 : A network segment where only one device can communicate at a time.